-Box tree caterpillars were first found in gardens in 2011, although the adult moth was first seen in Britain in 2008.
-By the beginning of 2015, box tree caterpillars and moths had become established in London and surrounding counties and is now spreading further.
-Because the caterpillars cause severe defoliation, it is likely to become a serious insect pest problem.
+Coming from Asia, most likely as eggs on imported box plants, Box tree caterpillars were first found in UK gardens in 2011, although the adult moth was first seen in Britain in 2008.
+By the beginning of 2015, box tree moth had become established in London and the South East but is now spreading further afield.
+Many large, historic gardens have had years of formal box hedges and topiary wiped out by this pest and it is now becoming a real concern.

 Description

-The adult moth normally has white wings with a brown border, although they can be either clear or completely brown or clear.
-Female moths lay pale yellow eggs in a sheet on the underside of the leaves.
+The striking adult moth has semi-translucent white wings with a brown border, although they can sometimes be clear or completely brown.
+Although the female moth does no harm herself, she lays her eggs, between 5-30, in a sheet on the underside of the leaves.
+The eggs are small and pale yellow so not always easy to spot.

-The eggs hatch into caterpillars that have greenish-yellow bodies and black heads.
-As the caterpillars grow, they develop thick black and thin white stripes along their body and can reach up to 4cm (1½in) in length and spin webbing among the leaves and branches where they feed.
+After 3 days, the eggs hatch into caterpillars that have greenish-yellow bodies and black heads.
+As the caterpillars grow, they develop thick black and thin white stripes along their body and can reach up to 4cm (1½in) in length after 2 weeks.
+They then spin their characteristic webbing among the leaves and branches from where they feed.

-The caterpillars then develop into pupae, which are concealed in a cocoon within the webbing.
+The caterpillars eventually develop into pupae, which are concealed in a cocoon within the webbing before emerging as adult moths who have a lifecycle of about 45 days (female).

 Box tree caterpillars only feed on box (Buxus) plants and shouldn’t be confused with other caterpillars.